BizzAppDev-Systems/connector-woocommerce/mrp_bad_connector_woocommerce/README.rst

 **Installation**
 ****************

-* Under applications, the application bad_connector_woocommerce_mrp_extension can be installed/uninstalled.
+* Under applications, the application mrp_bad_connector_woocommerce can be installed/uninstalled.

 **Configuration**